browserengineering/book/book/accessibility.md

 Likewise, nodes with inline layout generally do not.
 So we need to walk up the tree to find the parent with a `BlockLayout` and union all text nodes in all `LineLayouts` that are children of the current `node`.
-And because there can be multiple text nodes and lines, the bounds needs to be an array of `skia.Rect`
+And because there can be multiple `LineLayouts` and text nodes, the bounds needs to be an array of `skia.Rect` objects:
-objects:

 ``` {.python}
 class AccessibilityNode: